-The four-year project focuses on incorporating isotope techniques in the hydrological studies including detailed research in the Sahel region, covering five targeted aquifers: the Iullemeden Aquifer System, the Liptako-Gourma-Upper Volta System, the Senegalo-Mauritanian Basin, the Chad Basin, and the Taoudeni Basin.
-The five targeted trans-boundary systems are shared by thirteen African Member States: Algeria, Benin, Burkina Faso, Cameroon, Central African Republic, Chad, Ghana, Mali, Mauritania, Niger, Nigeria, Senegal and Togo, and two non-IAEA Member States, Guinea-Bissau and The Gambia.
+The project focuses on incorporating isotope hydrology techniques in the hydrological studies including detailed research in the Sahel region, covering five targeted aquifers: the Iullemeden Aquifer System, the Liptako-Gourma-Upper Volta System, the Senegalo-Mauritanian Basin, the Chad Basin, and the Taoudeni Basin.
+The five targeted trans-boundary systems are shared by thirteen African Member States: Algeria, Benin, Burkina Faso, Cameroon, Central African Republic, Chad, Ghana, Mali, Mauritania, Niger, Nigeria, Senegal and Togo.

 Project activities centre around four main areas:

 • Capacity Building: The project is building human resources in the participating countries of the Sahel region to support the use of isotope techniques in the assessment and management of groundwater resources.
 The project is supporting the provision of necessary equipment and other materials as well as expert assistance for project design, field campaigns, laboratory analysis and data interpretation, which will enable Member States to independently take charge of their national activities.

 • Shared Aquifer/Basin Diagnostic Analysis: The Sahel project will conduct a shared aquifer/basin diagnostic analysis (SADA) to identify and understand the priority issues and threats, and their root causes, to the five trans-boundary systems in the Sahel region.
 National teams of stakeholders will prepare a shared aquifer/basin diagnostic analysis report at the national level for each trans-boundary system.
 The findings will be integrated at the regional level to provide a complete report for each system, which may lead to the development of a Strategic Action Programme (SAP).